At the start of your researcher onboarding at Northwestern, you should:

 - Complete the New Investigator Questionnaire.
 It is critical that we know the number of cages/animals that the PI plans to work with and any other specialized care or equipment that they may require.
 Please contact Animal Procurement, Receiving and Census for an electronic version of the Questionnaire.

 - To transfer animals to Northwestern: Submit the transfer request(s) via CCM’s Animal Operations System (AOPs).
 You must have a NetID and password to login AND an approved protocol.
+Also, you must be on VPN.

 Your protocol must be approved and the appropriate funding linked PRIOR to transfer animals.
 Please refer to the CCM website for Animal Operations System (AOPs) documentation.